asbjornenge/modules-i-heart/README.md

 # Collection of npm modules I :heart:

 TODO: Add MOAR!
 And make table with module | author | decription
+IDEA: Describe workflows? web, module, etc. and mention tools like browserify and babel in those?

 ## cli modules (for making them)